The Xometry app works best with JavaScript enabled!

 5. The process is typically used on relatively small to medium-sized workpieces.

-What Precautions Should Be Taken When Knurling?
+Precautions To Be Taken When Knurling

 The process can produce variable results, so certain practical considerations must be accounted for.
 For example, tooling must be in good operational condition and the patterns must not be excessively worn.
 Applied pressure must be within safe operation limits and held consistent, for a uniform outcome.
 Loading on machines can be high, so care must be taken to avoid excessive machine wear over long-term operation.
 Quality can vary between operators, setups, and over time, so careful quality assurance is required to maintain consistent outcomes.